BaccasBlade/asg-01-instructions/milestone-02.md

 - [ ] the **Default View** is presented when a user lands on the page

-  - [ ] if the screen size has a width in the 320px to 425px range, a reasonable mobile layout is presented
+  - [ ] if the screen size has a width in the 320px to 425px range, a reasonable mobile layout is shown
-  - [ ] if the screen size has a width > 678px, either the layout shown on the assignment writeup is presented, or if you've gotten approval for a different layout, that desktop layout is presented
+  - [ ] if the screen size has a width >=1024 px, either the layout shown on the assignment writeup is presented, or if you've gotten approval for a different layout, that desktop layout is shown

+- [ ] the travel photos section of the Default View must follow these requirements:

+  - [ ] `<picture>` elements must be used, and
+  - [ ] at mobile size, the images should be 75px squares, and
+  - [ ] at desktop size, the images should be 150px squares, and
-- [ ] no images are present on Netlify - all images are hosted on Cloudinary
+  - [ ] all images are hosted on Cloudinary, and

-- [ ] the place where the Google Map should appear should display a reasonably-sized placeholder image from a placeholder service (like placeholder.com)
+  - [ ] all images must be dynamically generated via Cloudinary URLs

 - [ ] you must have a layout that uses CSS grid and/or flexbox; no floats or tables can be used

-### additional requirments for milestone 2
+### new requirments for milestone 2

+- [ ] the place where the Google Map should appear should display a placeholder of some kind, like an image from a placeholder service (like placeholder.com)

-- [ ] when the user arrives at the page, the country list section of the Default View must display a alphabetically sorted list of all country names
+- [ ] when the user arrives at the page, the Country Cist section of the Default View must display a alphabetically sorted list of all country names

 - [ ] **at least one** country filter (name, image available, continent) must be working and displaying results in alphabetical order:

   - [ ] a properly-working **name filter** will show only the names of those countries that start with the letters (case-insensitive) that are entered by the user.
 This list must change each time a key is pressed.
   - [ ] a properly-working **image available** filter will only show the names of those countries that have images available.
 (There should be 21 such countries.)
   - [ ] a properly-working **continent** filter will only show the names of those countries from continents that have been selected by the user.
-Remember that multiple such continent selections can be active: for example, if the user selects Antarctica and Oceania, there should be 32 country names displayed.
+Remember that multiple such continent selections can be active: for example, if the user selects Antarctica **and** Oceania, there should be 32 country names displayed.

-- [ ] clicking on a country name in the Country List section must cause at least the name of the country to appear in the Country & City Details section
+- [ ] clicking on a country name in the Country List section must cause at least the name of the country to appear in the Country & City Details section, though you can show further info if you want

-- [ ] clicking on a country name in the Country List section must cause one of these changes to the Travel Photos sections:
+- [ ] clicking on a country name in the Country List section must cause a change in the Travel Photos section:

-  - [ ] if there are no photos for the selected country, then a reasonable message should be shown, or
+  - [ ] if there are no photos available for the selected country, then a reasonable message should be shown, or
-  - [ ] if there are photos for the selected country, all of them should be displayed.
+  - [ ] if there are photos available for the selected country, all of them should be displayed.

 ## A Demonstration

-Here's a demo of me checking milestone 2 for a sample assignment I made: xxxx
+I **_was_** originally going to show another demo like I did for milestone 1, but then reckoned such a screencast would influence your work more than I wanted.
+Being able to picture in your mind what a client is (probably) thinking is a necessary skill to develop, so we might as well develop it.

+This might seem like a cop-out, but it truly is not.

+Naturally, if you have any questions about these requirements, I am very happy - honestly! - to chat with you about them!